barrykn/big-sur-micropatcher/README.md

 # big-sur-micropatcher (Version 0.0.18pre)
 A primitive USB patcher for installing macOS Big Sur on unsupported Macs

-(Note that [ParrotGeek has a Big Sur patcher](https://parrotgeek.com/bigsur/) now; it is an alternative that you should consider.)

 Thanks to the following people for their hard work to get Big Sur running on unsupported Macs:

 - ASentientBot for developing the Hax series of installer patches which are so incredibly helpful for installing Big Sur on unsupported Macs, as well as for his patch to NVDAResmanTesla.kext which allows the GeForce Tesla (9400M/320M) framebuffer to work in Big Sur.